mezo-research/frdc-snapper-tools/README.md

 Stock Assessment Modelling, Simulation Testing, and Management Strategy Evaluation for the Western Victorian snapper fishery.
 By Mezo Research, Australia.

+**Note:** *This is a draft document under development as part of the above mentioned project.
+It is not intended to be used for anything other than information to interested parties.
+Do not cite without explicit permission from the authors at Mezo Research.*

 - [Overview](#stock-assessment)
 - [Assessment Modelling](#assessment-modelling)
 - [Simulation Testing](#simulation-testing)